-Really if they wanted to make Time Lords gender neutral it should have been done right away.
-The characters should have been less gendered, dressed in neutral clothing or both male and female clothing, and not had the types of relationships they have had with one another.
+If they wanted to make Time Lords gender neutral it should have been done near the beginning.
+The characters should have been less gendered, dressed in neutral clothing, and not had the types of relationships they have had with one another and other races too.

 Look at this exchange from the most recent two part story, written by Moffat to try and pave the way for a female Doctor.